junxit/us-congress-bills-112/bill.md

 >     - **(A)** the extent of the participation by small business concerns, small business concerns owned and controlled by veterans (including service-disabled veterans), qualified HUBZone small business concerns, small business concerns owned and controlled by socially and economically disadvantaged individuals, and small business concerns owned and controlled by women in the procurement contracts of such agency during such fiscal year;
 >     - **(B)** whether the agency achieved the goals established for the agency under subsection (g)(2)(A) with respect to such fiscal year; and
 >     - **(C)** any justifications for a failure to achieve such goals.
->   - **(2)** *Reports by Administrator* Not later than 60 days after receiving a report from each Federal agency under paragraph (1) with respect to a fiscal year, the Administrator shall submit to the President and Congress a report that includes—
+>   - **(2)** *Reports by Administrator* Not later than 60 days after receiving a report from each Federal agency under paragraph (1) with respect to a fiscal year, the Administrator shall submit to the President and Congress, and to make available on a public website, a report that includes—
 >     - **(A)** a copy of each report submitted to the Administrator under paragraph (1);
 >     - **(B)** a determination of whether each goal established by the President under subsection (g)(1) for such fiscal year was achieved;
 >     - **(C)** a determination of whether each goal established by the head of a Federal agency under subsection (g)(2)(A) for such fiscal year was achieved;